 Smileycoins are stored in wallets.
 SMLY wallets for Linux, Android and Windows are available for download.
 See the download page for more information on downloads and the usespage for more uses of the coin.
 Alternatively scan this image to download the Android wallet:

 The "usual" way of obtaining SMLY is by completing drills in the tutor-web system.
 One can also obtain SMLY by registering at a number of exchanges for cryptocurrencies and buying SMLY:

-In November 2015, the SMLY can be used to buy cups of coffee in a coffee shop on the campus at the University of Iceland (experiment, supported by the Dean).
+From November 2015, the SMLY can be used to buy cups of coffee in a coffee shop on the campus at the University of Iceland (experiment, initially supported by the Dean).